agilogy/agilogy-blog/_posts/2022-08-26-pbt-shrinking-part1.md

 ## Conclusions

 We have seen how property based testing may provide us complex examples of inputs for which our program doesn't satisfy the property we expect it too.
-In other words, randomly generated of inputs that make our tests fail.
+That is, randomly generated of inputs that make our tests fail.

 Once we have one such example it may be difficult to diagnose what the bug was.
 One strategy we may use is to simplify or shrink our example to get the simplest example we can that still fails.
 That can be useful to reason about what is failing but also to debug our program with less distracting inputs, for example.